Harzelryan/Airbnb-dataset-EDA/README.md

 # Airbnb-dataset-EDA
-Analyze Airbnb 2019 NY dataset
+I nthis repository, we will analyze the NY  Airbnb 2019 dataset